Interstate Compact on the Placement of Children (ICPC)

 • If services cannot be procured through a local child welfare agency, the CSW or designee, will visit the NMD monthly and provide services within the parameters of local laws of the receiving state, and in consultation with County Counsel.

-If the above options are not available and the CSW is unable to practice social work in the receiving state due to the receiving state's laws, the CSW is to consult with County Counsel and the respective Service Bureau Administration.
+If the above options are not available and the CSW is unable to make mandated child welfare visits in the receiving state due to the receiving state's laws, the CSW is to consult with County Counsel and the respective Service Bureau Administration.

 If a minor youth is placed out-of-state and nearing the age of eighteen (18), contact the ICPC unit a minimum of twelve (12) months prior to the youth's eighteenth (18th) birthday, or as soon as possible, to determine if the receiving state will continue the ICPC after the youth turns eighteen (18).